Nate Silver: Political views

 In a 2012 interview with Charlie Rose, Silver said, "I'd say I'm somewhere in between being a libertarian and a liberal.
 So if I were to vote, it would be kind of a Gary Johnson versus Mitt Romney decision, I suppose."
 In a 2023 newsletter, Silver said that he misspoke during that interview and meant to say that he would have chosen between Johnson and Barack Obama.
-He added that he has voted for the Democratic candidate in every presidential election he has participated in, though he voted for John Kasich in the 2016 New York Republican presidential primary as he believed "the difference between a Kasich-led GOP and a Trump-led GOP would make a big difference to the future of the country".
+He added that he has voted for the Democratic candidate in every presidential election he has participated in, though he registered as a Republican and voted for John Kasich in the 2016 New York Republican presidential primary as he believed "the difference between a Kasich-led GOP and a Trump-led GOP would make a big difference to the future of the country".

 Silver has also criticized "the progressive political class", believing that it has become "more left and less liberal".
 In 2024, he said that he voted for Kathy Hochul in the 2022 New York gubernatorial election and Kamala Harris in the 2024 presidential election, but has also criticized some of the Democratic Party's actions and political positions.